 User experience’s experts define usability as “the simplicity and the layout of the content of an online store that makes it easy for the user to shop online”.

-As in other aspects of life, first impression the visitors have about your online shop will be very important.
+As in other aspects of life, the first impression the visitors have about your online shop will be very important.
 An online store full of spelling mistakes, superficial or unnecessary content, annoying banners or misleading prices will cause a bad impression to visitors, who will not hesitate to leave your website.
-Nor do enervating loading times and overloaded or disordered websites help.
+Nor do enervate loading times and overloaded or disordered websites help.

 For this reason, the first action to perform is to review spelling, eliminate unnecessary content, discard all those annoying banners that overlap and let streamline the loading process of your website to make it faster.